Saturday, October 4, 2025

 hide at Porini Rhino Camp.

-And an additional two barely scratches the surface.
+And an additional two barely scratches the surface of the

 Jackels are scavengers and mate for life.